Tabo Monastery: Education

 Tabo evolved as an important centre of learning in its early centuries; the Kadampa School developed into the Gelugpa School.
 The monastery currently runs the Serkong School, which was established on 29 May 1999, marking the 15th birthday of Serkong Tsenshap Rinpoche, the present abbot.
 There are 274 students, from the age of 5 to 14 years, in classes 1–8.
 The subjects covered are English, Hindi and Spiti Bhoti languages, Social Science, Social Studies, Math and General Knowledge.
 Information technology, Sanskrit language and Art are also provided to students in higher grade levels.
 The Indian government funds about 50 per cent of the school through a grant; the rest of the expenses are met through student fees and donations.
 The monastery has plans to enlarge the school's infrastructure and facilities but needs funding.

 Festivals

 Many festivals are held in the precincts of the monastery.
 The Tibetan monks perform traditional Buddhist and regional songs and dances.
 The most popular religious festival held here is the Chakhar Festival, which is dedicated to the peace and happiness of all.
 This is held every three years, usually during September or October.
 On this occasion, religious masked dances, songs and general festivities are the main events.

+Climate Change

+Over the last few decades, increased rainfall due to climate change has caused some damage to the murals and the external mud-based structures of the monastery.
+The monastery is further threatened by the increasing incidence of flash floods in areas of the Spiti valley that lie close to Tabo.